-Any required class which is failed must be repeated.
+Any required class completed with an "F" grade must be repeated.
 Regular tuition is charged for the repeated course.
 Only the repeated grade is used to compute the student's GPA.
 The original failing grade remains on the student's transcript but is not included in GPA calculations once the "F" is replaced by a passing grade.